karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/api/Ling/Light_Realist/Service/LightRealistService/convertCsrfTokenByItem.md

-Parses the given item, and converts csrf_token = true entries to an actual csrf_token = [ name: theTokenName, value: theTokenValue ] array.
+Parses the given item, and converts csrf_token = true entries to an actual csrf_token value.

 Note: if ajax, then the value is not generated, and a fake value is used.